MicrosoftDocs/sdk-api/sdk-api-src/content/msopc/nn-msopc-iopcdigitalsignatureenumerator.md

 When an enumerator is created, the current position precedes the first pointer.
-To set the current position to the first pointer of the enumerator, call the  <a href="https://msdn.microsoft.com/1dd6321c-b9dc-4c09-8874-31f891c37146">MoveNext</a>
-          method after creating the enumerator.
+To set the current position to the first pointer of the enumerator, call the  <a href="https://msdn.microsoft.com/1dd6321c-b9dc-4c09-8874-31f891c37146">MoveNext</a>method after creating the enumerator.

 Changes to the set will invalidate the enumerator and all subsequent calls to it will fail.